| Dave

 Journey... |

-the age of 6 Dave was inspired by his grand father, an Organist
+the age of 6 James was inspired by his grand father, an Organist

 & multi-instrumentalist with a house full of instruments.